rstyczynski/oci-tools/doc/oci_fetch_logs.md

 oci_fetch_logs.sh is part of oci-tools, and uses some of tools as config.sh to persist static parameters.

 ## Prerequisites
-To use oci_fetch_logs.sh you need to configure OCI CLI, own OCI access credentials with configured API KEY, and deploy necessary OCI policies. oci_fetch_logs.sh must be used with oci-tools, as it uses soe of shared libraries (named_exit, config.sh).
-The best is to use it from directory with complete oci-tols package.
+To use oci_fetch_logs.sh you need to configure OCI CLI, own OCI access credentials with configured API KEY, and deploy necessary OCI policies. oci_fetch_logs.sh must be used with oci-tools, as it uses some of shared libraries (named_exit, config.sh).
+The best is to use it from directory with complete oci-tools package.
 Having this you can export logs from CLI.

 ## Configuration
 First time use requires to provide three parameters which identifies target log: